Updated: Feb 5

 Simon & Schuster, February 2020

-This is another excellent biography of a woman who was pivotal to history but whose contribution has been all but forgotten; other examples in recent years being Anita Anand’s biography of Sophia Duleep Singh (who most of us haven’t heard of, but should have) and Sonia Purnell’s biography of Clementine Churchill (who all of us have heard of, but whose contribution to the course of history has been understated).
+This is another excellent biography of a woman who was pivotal to history but whose contribution has been all but forgotten, other examples in recent years being Anita Anand’s biography of Sophia Duleep Singh (who most of us haven’t heard of, but should have) and Sonia Purnell’s biography of Clementine Churchill (who all of us have heard of, but whose contribution to the course of history has been understated).

-On first consideration, Audrey was an unlikely editor for a fashion magazine: she grew up in a bohemian, left-wing family of intellectuals and apparently showed little interest in fashion during her formative years, let alone the high society that was associated with fashion at the time.
-She attended Somerville College, Oxford in the 1920s and moved to London on graduation to look for a job in a media, living in a flatshare with girlfriends, which feels strikingly ahead of its time for women, and not at all dissimilar to the trajectory of graduates nearly 100 years later.
+On first consideration, Audrey was an unlikely editor for a fashion magazine: she grew up in a bohemian, left-wing family of intellectuals and apparently showed little interest in fashion during her formative years, let alone the high society that was associated with the fashion world at the time.
+She attended Somerville College, Oxford in the 1920s and moved to London on graduation to look for a job in the media, living in a flatshare with girlfriends, which feels strikingly ahead of its time - and not at all dissimilar to the trajectory of graduates nearly 100 years later.

-The war government realized that magazines were the best way to influence women, who were suddenly employed in vast numbers and therefore found themselves with increased spending power.
-It was essential that the economy kept moving, whilst adhering to strict rationing, and Audrey worked closely with the Ministry of Information to shape the national mood.
+The war government quickly realised that magazines were the best way to influence women, who were suddenly employed in vast numbers and therefore found themselves with increased spending power.
+It was essential that the economy kept moving - whilst adhering to strict rationing - and Audrey worked closely with the Ministry of Information to shape the national mood.
 “Utility” fashion was modelled by celebrities and society women to set a trend and demonstrate that everyone was in it together.
-Big name designers were encouraged to affordable design “utility” lines, short hair, hats and turbans were championed and clothing factories were combined to achieve scale.
-In a show of solidarity in the era of paper rationing, Audrey made the decision to pulp and recycle the entire 1942 archive.
+Big-name designers were encouraged to design affordable “utility” lines; short hair, hats and turbans were championed and clothing factories were combined to achieve scale.
+In a show of solidarity in the era of paper rationing, Audrey made the decision to pulp and recycle the entire 1942 Vogue archive.

 This tension escalated after the war, when it was clear that Audrey had no intention of returning to the status quo.
 Instead, she wanted to make the magazine political, in favour of progressive ideas.
 Edna said it should “support whatever is good taste”.
 Audrey pointed out that proposing that everybody should emulate privileged high society – ie, remain in deference to them – is in itself a political stance.
-For me, this gets to the key truth about fashion, namely that it’s a direct expression of the structure of our society, politics and economy.
+For me, this gets to the key truth about fashion, namely that it’s a direct expression of the structure of our society, politics and the economy.
 Audrey understood this, and Vogue under Edward Enninful could not embody it more.

 The post-war government continued the understanding of the power of Vogue, and Audrey worked with them on a joint project with the BBC.
 In 1952, she chaired the committee to oversee coronation memorabilia.
 Summers focuses on an editorial which she wrote in the early 1950s about the advance of science and technology leading to “exhaustion, bewilderment and loneliness” and then went on to council that the only way to deal with this was to embrace openness and move with the times.

 After the war – and to the consternation of the British authorities, who were still enforcing clothing and fabric rationing – Christian Dior burst onto the scene with his extravagant New Look.
-Will there be a post-CV19 New Look?
+Will there be a post-Covid New Look?
 There’s speculation that the rise in home working and reduction in socialising will lead to a more utilitarian fashion.
 But this would fly in the face of history.
 Whether the New Look or the Roaring Twenties, the rebound to a crisis has often been one of over-compensation.

 Finally, I’ve just learned from the book trade press that Dressed for War has been optioned for TV by Gaumont UK.
-Now that would be a real treat!
+Now that would be a real treat.